ENG

 TOEFL IBT

-*Those who have a TOEFL IBT certificate (Test of English as a Foreign Language Institutional Testing Program) take additional English proficiency test before the start of the entrance exam.
+*Persons who have the certificate of Test of English as a Foreign Language Institutional Testing Programm (TOEFL ITP) take additional English proficiency testing before the start of the doctoral entrance exam.

-(Test of English as a Foreign Language Institutional Testing Programm)
+Test of English as a Foreign Language Institutional Testing Programm (TOEFL ITP)

 TOEFL ITP